-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-A floor mounted oil fired Warmflow boiler externally to the gable supplies a radiator heating system.
-There is a hot water cylinder located in the hallway cupboard.
-The central heating system is controlled by a programmer and TRV's.
+There is a gas fired, Worcester central heating boiler located within the hallway cupboard.
+This supplies a system of steel panel radiators throughout the property.
+There is a hot water tank located in the hallway cupboard.
+The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
+Drainage Drainage covers etc were not lifted.

-Drainage

-Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

-The owner has advised that drainage is to a shared septic tank located adjacent to the parking area.
-This has not been inspected or tested.

-Fire, smoke and burglar alarms

-There is a fire/smoke alarm installed in the property.

-Any additional limits to inspection

-The property was occupied, fully furnished and all floors were covered.
-Floor coverings restricted my inspection of flooring.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Drainage is connected to the main sewer.
+Fire, Smoke and Burglar Alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects, particularly in cupboards.
-Floor coverings have not been moved.
-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
-My physical inspection of the roof void area was restricted due to insulation material, stored items and a lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
-I was not able to inspect the sub floor area as an access hatch was not found.
-Concealed areas beneath and around bath/shower tray areas were not visible.
-Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
+Concealed areas beneath and around sanitary fittings were not visible.
+Due to the presence of water, there is an inherent risk of leakage and resultant damage to concealed areas which may only become apparent when the building fabric is opened up for examination.

 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.

-Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantlyimpact on the cost of repair.
-Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
+Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
+Pricing repairs is outwith the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.

+The property was occupied, fully furnished and all floors were covered.
+Consequently, my inspection of the flooring and other elements was restricted.

+In accordance with Health and Safety Guidelines, I have not disturbed insulation or furniture and floor coverings have not been moved.
+Where present, personal effects within cupboards and wardrobes have not been moved, therefore limiting my inspection.

+I was unable to inspect the sub floor area as no suitable access hatch was available.

+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My inspection was consequently restricted and I would underline it is outside the scope of my inspection to test the services within the property.
-Viewing of the roof has been restricted from ground level.
-Viewing of the walls has been restricted by vegetation growth.
+My physical inspection of the roof void area was restricted due to insulation material and the limited size of the space.
+As a result, the roof void area was only viewed from the access hatch.